 By Nicole Ganglani | Photo by Dane Wetton/Unsplash

-When it comes to sports, having good posture plays a huge role.
-It helps muscles and joints to work more efficiently because it allows the body to consume less energy, which in turn helps prevent fatigue.
-It also keeps our bones in the correct alignment so that we use them correctly and prevent injury.
+When it comes to sports, good posture plays a huge role.
+It helps muscles and joints work more efficiently because it allows the body to consume less energy, which in turn helps prevent fatigue.
+It also keeps bones aligned so that we can use them correctly and prevent injury.

 Having the right posture in basketball for example is vital when it comes to executing a proper jump shot.
-The right form for a jump shot involves proper back, arms, and leg posture right from the moment you jump to release the ball until you land on the ground.
-If the posture of your back is uneven, there’s a good chance that it’ll affect the way you release the ball.
+The right form for a jump shot involves proper back, arms and leg posture from the moment you jump to release the ball until you land on the ground.
+If your posture is uneven, there’s a good chance it’ll affect the way you release the ball.

 So make it a point to improve your posture.
 Here are a few tips on how you can do that: